-Broward cancer patients will have better access to groundbreaking clinical trials and more opportunities for day-to-day support services, thanks to new grants from the Community Foundation of Broward.
+Broward cancer patients will have better access to groundbreaking clinical trials and more opportunities for day-to-day support services, thanks to nearly $1 million in new grants from the Community Foundation of Broward.

-The $350,000 in new grants for five cancer-fighting programs are made possible by dedicated local philanthropists who partner with the Community Foundation to support innovative opportunities to make cancer research and patient support more accessible in Broward.
+Our latest round of cancer-fighting grants are made possible by dedicated local philanthropists who partner with the Community Foundation to support innovative opportunities to make cancer research and patient support more accessible in Broward.

 - Broward Health, Early Detection of Gynecologic Cancers through Expanded Research Partnerships – A partnership between Broward Health and the University of Miami to study gynecological cancers specifically in women of color.
 The project, serving 100 women per year, will develop a painless screening tool for the early detection of gynecological cancers with the goal of saving lives by preventing the onset of later stage disease.